-- You should continually seeks way to become a better LSC.
+- You should continually seek ways to become a better LSC.

 There are many resources that can help you familiarise about the role and background of an LSC, and the ‘best practice’ teaching and learning skills used by LSC working in SEN schools to support learners with additional needs.

-Ultimately the children, with whom these TAs work, their education and life chance opportunities, will be developed.
+Ultimately, the children – with whom these LSCs work with – their education and life chance opportunities, will be developed.